Erez Daleyot: 2014 to 2023

 In 2014, he was "cut off" from De Beers, and his own businesses began to suffer.
 When a court-appointed administrator appeared in his offices to oversee bankruptcy, then a floor of the Antwerp World Diamond Center, the offices were described as essentially empty.
 Diamonds and assets were described as missing, with Daleyot leaving a debt of €360 million.
 By 2021, the bankruptcy matter was to be settled in Antwerp in October 2021.

 In December 2015, Daleyot was arrested in Johannesburg on fraud charges, and released on bail.

 In February 2016, the Antwerp Court of Appeals declared his former company, D.D.
 Manufacturing, bankrupt, owing about $230 million, while Daleyot was allegedly "hiding out in Israel or South Africa".
 In April 2022 he was arrested in Zimbabwe for evading taxes in South Africa.

 Personal life

 In 2011, he had a personal home in Wilrijk, regularly visiting South Africa, New York, and Tel Aviv.
-He had an art collection with works by artists such as Andy Warhol and Jeff Koons.
-That year, he moved to South Africa.
+He had an art collection with works by artists such as Andy Warhol, Jeff Koons and Joan Miró.
+The collection was estimated to be worth €26 million.